December 17, 2024

 Thanks to this simple activity performed on an ongoing basis, cardiologists receive the information they need to advise patients about worthwhile changes in their life in areas including medications, diet, exercise, smoking, drinking alcohol, and consuming caffeine.

 It's also worth noting that the use of RPM can greatly assist with a specific type of hypertension: gestational hypertension.
 CDC notes that 1 in every 12 to 17 pregnancies among those between the ages of 20 to 44 is complicated by rising blood pressure.
 High blood pressure during pregnancy can lead to serious complications, including preeclampsia, eclampsia, preterm delivery, and stroke.
-RPM makes it easier to monitor blood pressure and improve its control.
+Through a maternal health remote monitoring program, RPM makes it easier to monitor blood pressure and improve its control.

 With daily remote weight monitoring performed using a connected/smart scale, cardiologists receive alerts when cardiac decompensation occurs, permitting fast action that will help improve the patient's condition and decrease the need for hospitalization or urgent care.
 Daily weight monitoring is considered essential for effective CHF management, with the American Heart Association noting that weight gain is often the first indication of worsening heart failure.